 Help Health Plan Members Set Goals and Overcome Roadblocks

-Patients are more likely to participate in treatment plans when they have personal goals to work on, according to Becker’s Hospital Review.
+Patients are more likely to participate in treatment plans when they have personal goals to work toward, according to Becker’s Hospital Review.
 Care teams can apply the same concept to supporting members outside clinical settings.

 Eating a healthier diet, reducing cholesterol, increasing physical activity, meeting a treatment milestone – whatever a member’s health goal involves, care managers can make them more attainable by identifying obstacles and helping patients navigate them.
 Here are some other examples: